 The competition is on, to hire the most talented IT staff.
 Candidates applying for IT roles need to ensure they do themselves justice by standing out at an interview.

 So, you have an interview lined up for an IT role?
+No worries!
 Take a look at the following tips on how to perform at your best when the pressure is on.

 Our Top Interviewing Tips for an IT Role